DS202-at-ISU/lab-1-team-one/README.md

 grading once the due date is passed.
 Submit a link to your repository on Canvas (only one submission per team) to signal to the instructors that you are done with your submission.

+-Clone the GitHUb repo -Make local changes, save and commit -Push the local changes to Git -Confirm the local changes of the repo are remote now in GitHub

+This is a line from RStudio